Indian Gold Market

 Indian jewellery exporters in the premier or star trading house category that are authorised to import gold into India include Rajesh Exports, Edelweiss Precious Metals, RiddiSiddhi Bullions, MD Overseas and Zaveri & Co.

 The Reserve Bank of India (RBI) has currently nominated 20 banks for authorisation to import gold and silver into India.
-Nominated banks include Bank of India, Union Bank of India, State Bank of India, Bank of Nova Scotia, Axis Bank and HDFC Bank.
-Given that Indian government policy on gold imports is constantly shifting , this list of nominated banks is subject to change over the medium term.
+Nominated banks include Bank of India, Union Bank of India, State Bank of India, Bank of Nova Scotia and HDFC Bank.
+Given that Indian government policy on gold imports is constantly shifting , this list of nominated banks is subject to change.

 Government Restrictions on Gold Imports – A timeline